 !!!Protein centric improvements

 Nano-flow LC-MS can reduce sample requirements up to 100x, making it possible to acquire more middle down fragmentation data using the same sample.
 However, these systems are less robust than the high-flow systems used in our current experimental protocol \cite{Wilm1996Analytical properties of the nanoelectrospray ion source|||Gatlin1998Protein Identification at the Low Femtomole Level from Silver-Stained Gels Using a New Fritless Electrospray Interface for Liquid Chromatography–Microspray and Nanospray Mass Spectrometry}.
 Parallel acquisition strategies as seen in several 2D-MS techniques could be used to boost signal intensity \cite{Vasilopoulou2020Trapped ion mobility spectrometry and PASEF enable in-depth lipidomics from minimal sample amounts|||Ridgeway2018Trapped ion mobility spectrometry: A short review|||Graham2023Characterizing the Top-down Sequencing of Protein Ions Prior to Mobility Separation in a timsTOF}, and super resolution methods could provide greater resolving power \cite{Grinfeld2017Phase-constrained spectrum deconvolution for fourier transform mass spectrometry}.
 Improving precursor selection for fragmentation either by implementing some form of real-time processing \cite{Jeong2022FLASHIda enables intelligent data acquisition for top-down proteomics to boost proteoform identification counts} or providing an inclusion list of target precursors based on a separate full MS spectrum of the same sample.
-Additionally, while the current generalized implementation uses fragmented reduced antibody chains, fragmentation of intact fabs through ECD can yield highly complementary fragments which could be beneficial to the sequencing process \cite{Den Boer2020Selectivity over coverage in de novo sequencing of IgGs}.
+Additionally, while the current generalized implementation uses fragmented reduced antibody chains, fragmentation of intact Fabs through ECD can yield highly complementary fragments which could be beneficial to the sequencing process \cite{Den Boer2020Selectivity over coverage in de novo sequencing of IgGs}.
 Furthermore, additional fragmentation methods could be used to increase sequence coverage, as different fragmentation methods will preferentially fragment different backbone positions \cite{Dupré2021De Novo Sequencing of Antibody Light Chain Proteoforms from Patients with Multiple Myeloma|||Brodbelt2016Ion Activation Methods for Peptides and Proteins}.
 We have also landed on the Xtract and Respect deconvolution algorithms as our deconvolution method of choice, but there are alternatives out there.
 One drawback of our current methodology is that it is restricted to deconvolution of scans from a single raw file and does not allow for manual selection of MS2 scans to average for deconvolution, instead only supporting averaging scans over a selected retention time window.
 Ms_deisotope \cite{Klein2021mobiusklein/ms_deisotope: Release v0.0.33} is one such alternative that could be explored.

 !!!Peptide centric improvements

 Our peptide centric efforts have been centered around using the \emph{de novo} read assembly tool stitch \cite{Schulte2022Template-Based Assembly of Proteomic Short Reads For De Novo Antibody Sequencing and Repertoire Profiling}, combined with PEAKS \emph{de novo} sequencing suite \cite{Ma2003PEAKS: powerful software for peptidede novo sequencing by tandem mass spectrometry}, both of which are under continued development along, as are \emph{de novo} peptide sequencing algorithms and are thus likely to show improved performance over time.
 While the employed peptide-centric experimental strategies are highly optimized through selection of complementary proteases and defining a robust data acquisition method \cite{Peng2021Mass Spectrometry-BasedDe NovoSequencing of Monoclonal Antibodies Using Multiple Proteases and a Dual Fragmentation Scheme}, we still find ways to improve throughput or performance regularly, for example through the use of SP3 beads \cite{Johnston2022Solvent Precipitation SP3 (SP4) Enhances Recovery for Proteomics Sample Preparation without Magnetic Beads}, and potential future improvements could include providing exclusion lists of known constant region peptides.